One of the over-arching goals I have for my life is that of simplicity.

-Over the past 5 years, I’ve made HUGE strides in my quest to simplify my home, my schedule, my business, and my life — and it has really paid off!
+Over the past 5-10 years, I’ve made slow-but-steady progress in my quest to simplify my home, my schedule, my business, and my life — and it has really paid off!

 I have shared many of my tips and tricks for simple living, decluttering, time management, and organization.
 I have also made it very clear that simple living is not always EASY — it requires hard work and dedication and perseverance, trusting that those busy periods of life will eventually lead to simpler times.

-Yes, sometimes a simple life requires a boatload of busyness, hustle, chaos, and mess.
+Yes, sometimes a simple life still requires busyness, hustle, chaos, and mess.

 The trick is finding the right balance of SOME busyness in order to achieve MOSTLY simple.